vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/markdown.md

   - markdown
 ---

-Here are some enhance VuePress makes on markdown syntax.
+Here are some enhance VuePress makes on Markdown syntax.

 ## Header Anchors